MUSIC, POETRY & DANCE

 YIANNIS AND PANAGIOTIS GAVALAS

-ArtCinema is honoured to present father and son musicians, Yiannis and Panagiotis Gavalas, whose deep knowledge of Hydra’s traditional music and songs has inspired much of this year’s creativity.
+ArtCinema is honoured to present father-and-son musicians Yiannis and Panagiotis Gavalas, whose deep knowledge of Hydra’s traditional music has inspired much of this year’s creativity.

-Yiannis Gavalas is a former shipping captain, marine teacher, poet, singer, and musician who has long been a dedicated guardian of Hydra’s musical heritage.
-He has actively supported traditional music gatherings for many years, including the Almond Festival, where musicians perform Hydra’s cherished traditional songs.
-Yiannis also fondly remembers Sophia Loren’s arrival on Hydra in 1956 during the filming of Boy on a Dolphin — and he beautifully sings “Τι είναι αυτό που το λένε αγάπη” (What Is This That They Call Love?).
+Yiannis Gavalas - a former shipping captain, marine teacher, and poet - has long been a devoted guardian of Hydra’s musical heritage.
+He has championed traditional gatherings for decades, including the Almond Festival, where musicians perform the island’s cherished songs.
+Yiannis also vividly recalls Sophia Loren’s arrival in 1956 for the filming of Boy on a Dolphin, and is known for his moving rendition of “Τι είναι αυτό που το λένε αγάπη” (What Is This That They Call Love?).
+Born on Hydra, he served in the merchant marines before teaching at the island’s School for Merchant Captains.
+A prolific author, he has published seven books, with his latest celebrating Hydra’s achievements.

-Panagiotis Gavalas, a beloved local pharmacist, is an accomplished bouzouki player who continues the family’s rich musical legacy.
+Panagiotis Gavalas, a beloved local pharmacist and accomplished bouzouki player, continues the family’s rich musical tradition.

 Photo Credit: Issey Gladston